Managing Docker Deployments

 When to use it: Use this command when you want to clear all the data from an environment and start over with a clean slate.

-5. Delete the Environment
+5. Update the Environment

 When you're finished with an environment, you can delete it completely.